Getting to and from NAIA

 Taking the LRT or MRT from NAIA

-NAIA is not directly connected to the LRT or MRT, but it is still possible to combine a short road ride with the train.
+NAIA has no direct link to the LRT or MRT, but you can combine a short road ride with the train.

-This option is best for light travelers, backpackers, and people who already know Metro Manila.
-It is not recommended if you have large suitcases, small children, or are arriving during rush hour.
+This option suits light travelers, backpackers, and people who know Metro Manila.
+Skip it if you have large suitcases, small children, or you're arriving during rush hour.

 The most useful rail connections near NAIA are: